-The amended BMS CLA does not extend the initial four-year research term.
-BMS may place purchase orders to provide limited services primarily related to analytical and development efforts in respect of the four Collaboration Targets.
-BMS may request such services for a period not to exceed the earlier of (i) the completion of all activities under a Research Plan and (ii) either (A) three years after the last replacement target has been designated by BMS during the one-year replacement period ending on November 30, 2021, or (B) November 30, 2023 if no replacement targets are designated.
-BMS continues to reimburse the Company for these services.
+BMS may place purchase orders to provide limited services primarily related to analytical and development efforts in respect of the four collaboration targets.
+BMS may request such services for a period not to exceed the earlier of (i) the completion of all activities under a Research Plan and (ii) November 30, 2023.
+BMS reimburses the Company for these services.